 We work hard to improve our service to you and we welcome your input about how we can make it even better.

-Please submit any compliments, complaints or comments by using the online form on our website; or by telephoning the Australian Passport Information Service (APIS) on 131 232.
+Please submit any compliments, complaints or comments by using the online form on our website; or call us on 131 232.

 You may also provide feedback to us by writing to: